parisChatz/Handwritten-Digit-Recognition/README.md

 network’s activation and the true target value, and use that to define δj(3) (since layer 3 is the output layer).
 For the hidden units, you will compute δj(l) based on a weighted average of the error terms of the nodes in layer(l + 1).

+# Learning parameters using fmincg
+After implementING the neural network cost function and gradient computation, the next step is to use fmincg to learn a good set parameters.